How Much Money Should I Save for a Child’s Education?

 You can also aim for a monthly 10% saving rate.
 This works if you have a stable income with the same monthly salary.
 You will have a set amount of savings each month.
 Ten percent may not be much, but it adds up!

 Rather than just saving straight-up, invest your money in an instrument that yields a return of around 8% to 10% or higher.
 Just a word of caution, though: don’t fall for online investment scams that are rampant these days.

 Investing will help bring down your monthly savings while still meeting your tuition fund goal.
 You can start putting your savings in mutual funds, stocks, VUL insurance, or other investments.

-You can get loans for your child’s education from private financial institutions or government agencies.
+You can get a loan for your child’s education from private financial institutions or government agencies.
 You may take out loans from CHED, GSIS, and SSS.

-Education comes with a hefty price tag.
+Education comes with a hefty price tag, particularly tuition fees in the Philippines.
 However, it can help secure your child’s future—and it’s a legacy you’ll want to leave behind for your little one.
 Start as early as now and find a savings strategy that won’t jeopardize your finances.
 You can also invest your money to yield some returns.
 A loan may also help.
 However, make sure that the repayments won’t cripple you.

 With a goal to help Filipinos lead healthier financial lives, Moneymax regularly publishes tips and tricks on personal finance and lifestyle, among many other topics.
 For more finance-related news and articles, follow Moneymax on Linkedin.